Demystifying Legal Separation in California: Your Essential Guide!

 Remaining Legally Married

-Being legally separated allows couples to retain certain benefits associated with marriage, such as healthcare coverage, social security benefits, and tax advantages.
+Being legally separated allows couples to retain certain benefits of marriage, such as healthcare coverage, social security benefits, and tax advantages.
 This can provide stability and security for both spouses during the separation period.

 Addressing Child Custody and Support

 Legal separation enables couples to establish child custody and support arrangements that ensure the well-being and financial support of their children.
-It allows parents to work together in creating a parenting plan that promotes the best interests of the child.
+It allows parents to work together to create a parenting plan that promotes the child’s best interests.

 Spousal Support Considerations